<INPUT

 4. formName.elements[index].methodName(parameters)

 A Reset object is a form element and must be defined within a <FORM> tag.
-The reset button's onClick event handler cannot prevent a form from being reset; once the button is clicked, the reset cannot be canceled.

-Property |
+Property | Description |

 form property